justvalerian/dresdenstory/README.md

 This project was created by Ana Pinilla and Valerian Lange as part of the [Cartography M.Sc. programme](https://cartographymaster.eu/).

+The app was written in Java only (no Kotlin), as this was a course requirement and helps to make the code approachable for beginners.
+The app was written for Android 12 (API level 31).

 ## Functions

 The user interface of the app is structured into three main activities: